"When should I ask for a deposit?"

 Deposits Are a Trust Filter

 Asking for a deposit does more than secure money.
+It filters out bad clients.

 If someone hesitates to pay a deposit, it's often a sign of future payment issues.
 Serious businesses expect to pay for professional services.